9 Things You Should Not Miss When in Binondo

 Must try Dish: Kuchay Pork Dumplings (P150); Chinese Pancake (P200)

-Take a Hopia home at Eng Bee Tin
+5. Take some hopia home from Eng Bee Tin

 Image from Esquire